ZANOG CACHE PROJECT

 Who covers ZANOG’s costs?

 Initially, some ISP’s came together and offered various parts of the cachefill.
 Later, ZANOG received a grant from ISOC that helped with equipment purchase and some cachefill bandwidth.
 In 2020, in preparation for expansion to CPT, ZANOG received funding from operators to obtain its own internet number resources.
 Today, ZANOG succeeds because the community invests in it.
 The largest ongoing cost is funded by sponsors and donors, and the cache project could not survive without them.
+We have contined support from INXZA and ADC for the hosting of the caches

 Is this a long-term project?